 Gastric Mechanical Motility

-The predominant theory for your everyday ‘runner’s poop,’ which may also contribute to the extreme variant is, in plain language, vibrations of the gut due to moving around.
+The predominant theory for your everyday ‘runner’s poop,’ which may also contribute to the extreme variant, is, in plain language, vibrations of the gut due to moving around.
 Walking and running literally shakes the contents down the bowels.
-Additionally, added blood flow from submaximal effort can increase the frequency of GI muscular activity (peristalsis) further driving the excrement towards the exit.
+Additionally, added blood flow from submaximal effort can increase the frequency of GI muscular activity (peristalsis), further driving the excrement toward the exit.
 Counter-intuitively, high gastric motility is strongly associated with dehydration and consumption of hypertonic fluids (fluid that pulls liquid from your body). (de Oliveira, 2017)

 Core Temperature Spike